 Drinking ayahuasca leads to intense visual and auditory hallucinations, introspection, and spiritual experiences.
-It’s consumed in a group setting, and lead by a special type of shaman called an ayahuasquero.
+It’s consumed in a group setting and led by a special type of shaman called ayahuasquero.

 Most people who have used ayahuasca claim it had a profound positive impact on their life — even if the experience itself was scary or uncomfortable.
 Ayahuasca forces you to face fears or confront internal struggles.

 Many people who visit ayahuasca retreat centers seek spiritual growth, self-development, and treatment for mental health conditions like depression, existential anxiety, or addiction.
 Patients who recently survived terminal diagnoses or experienced life-threatening events often seek out ayahuasca to answer tough questions around the fear of death.

-Ayahuasca changes your perspective of the world, helps you identify flaws in your character, and break toxic habits.
+Ayahuasca changes your perspective of the world, helps you identify flaws in your character, and breaks toxic habits.

 The most common reasons people use ayahuasca: